-Kevin Mooney, owner and operator of the Mohicans, Ohio’s first-ever treehouse resort, recommends giving a GoPro so Dad can capture anything from mountain biking to working on an at-home building project.
+Kevin Mooney, the owner and operator of the Mohicans, a tree-house resort in Ohio, recommends giving a GoPro because it will allow Dad to capture everything from mountain biking to working on an at-home building project.
 “Everybody should have a GoPro; it’s fantastic for shooting outdoor videos.
-The footage that we have shot with ours is phenomenal,” he says.
+The footage that we have shot with ours is phenomenal,” he promises.

-For dads who are tracking their fitness, outdoors or inside, Chris Cosentino — who is a chef, restaurateur, cyclist, and dad — says he is “enamored” with this heart-rate monitor that doubles as a calorie tracker.
-“The TICKRx is equipped with Bluetooth and will connect directly with your training apps,” he explains.
+For dads who are tracking their fitness (outside or indoors), cyclist Chris Cosentino — who is also a chef, a restaurateur, and a dad — directed us to this heart-rate monitor that doubles as a calorie tracker.
+“The TICKR X is equipped with Bluetooth and will connect directly with your training apps,” he explains.
 “It has 50 hours of memory, so you can go for a run or ride your trainer indoors and it’ll record and remember that activity.”

-Cosentino also has two pocket knives from the James Brand: “One I leave in my Dopp kit for when I travel (so I don’t get it taken away in airport security).
-The other Elko I keep in my seat bag when I’m bike riding.”
-And it has a ton of uses, “from tasting fruit at the farmers’ market to breaking boxes at the restaurants.”
+According to Cosentino, pocketknives are so handy for outdoorsy dads that he has two of them.
+“One I leave in my Dopp kit for when I travel (so I don’t get it taken away in airport security); the other I keep in my seat bag when I’m bike riding,” he says, noting this Elko model can be used for everything “from tasting fruit at the farmers’ market to breaking boxes at my restaurants.”